Shritej24c/Credit-Default-Pred/README.md

 **XGBoost - Grid Search**

 The following combinations in the grid search:
-1. Number of trees: 50, 100, and 300 : 50 to decrease the complexity and the variance, then we tried 300 for lower bias
+1. Number of trees: 50, 100, and 300: 50 to decrease the complexity and the variance, then we tried 300 for lower bias
-2. Learning Rate: 0.01, 0.1 :  0.1 – Conventional and 0.01 to validate if slower learning rate arrive at global minima smoothly without overshooting
+2. Learning Rate: 0.01, 0.1:  0.1 – Conventional and 0.01 to validate if slower learning rate arrive at global minima smoothly without overshooting
 3. % of observations used in each tree: 50%, 80% - 50% for faster training & 80% to avoid overfitting
-4. % of features used in each tree: 50%, 100% - 50% again to avoid overfitting and faster training and 100% for better results and low bias
+4. % of features used in each tree: 50%, 100% - 50% again to avoid overfitting and faster training, and 100% for better results and low bias
-5. Weight of default observations: 1, 5, 10 – Since most of are non-default we need weights > 1
+5. Weight of default observations: 1, 5, 10 – Since most of our non-default we need weights > 1

 <img src = https://github.com/Shritej24c/Credit-Risk/blob/main/Graphs/Xgb%20plot1.png width = '500' height = '300'> <img src = https://github.com/Shritej24c/Credit-Risk/blob/main/Graphs/XGB%20plot2.png width = '500' height = '300' style="float:right">

-Plot 1 : Technically, Bias-Variance Tradeoff at X=0.94 & Y = 0.0075 (diff in Y is small, therefore lowest bias preferred)
+Plot 1: Technically, Bias-Variance Tradeoff at X=0.94 & Y = 0.0075 (diff in Y is small, therefore lowest bias preferred)

 Plot 2: Linear relationship between AUC train and test2, therefore highest AUC train preferred